classicoman2/PT2_2n_DAW-Dual/README.md

 ### Technical Requirements

 - [ ] Use **Vue.js** to create the structure of the layout, taking advantage of Vue _Components_.
 It is recommended to use **Vue CLI 3** and the _Single Page Components_ to structure the site (although it is not mandatory to use Vue CLI 3)
 - [ ] Use a **library** to create the layout.
-You can use any front library you want.
+You can use any front library you want
+* It is recommended (although not mandatory and doesn't affect que qualification) to use `Sass` or `SCSS`

 ### Visual Requirements

 - [ ] A **mockup** of the project has been created (using a program or by hand in a piece of paper) and stored in a folder named `/mockup` in the repository
-- [ ] La interfície es veu correctament en els principals browsers (Firefox, Chrome, Edge)
+- [ ] The application can be visualized correctly in 3 main browsers:  Firefox, Chrome and Edge
 - [ ] The layout is responsive
 * Follow as much as possible the usability and UX principles we've seen in class or/and you've learned at work.

 ### Documentation requirements

-- [ ] S’explica de forma convenient com s’han dissenyat i implementat la interficie per a desktop i mobile layout
-- [ ] S’explica les fonts triades, la mida de headings i textos, la paleta de colors emprada.
-- [ ] La documentació s'elabora amb Markdown i consta al fitxer README.MD del repositori
+- [ ] It is explained briefly and clearly how the interface for desktop and mobile layout has been designed and implemented
+- [ ] Explains the chosen `fonts`, the size of `headings and text in general` and the `color palette` used.
+- [ ] The documentation has been written with `Markdown` in the README.MD file of the repo

 ### Collaborative requirements